-How To Use Shaving Cream For the Best Results
+How To Use & Lather Shaving Cream To Get the Best Results

 Benefits of Using A Shaving Cream

 Here are the main reasons, and the benefits of using a shaving cream, rather than a soap, gel or shaving foam:

 - It is much easier to use, and ideal if you are a beginner

 - Shaving cream contains more glycerine than soap, and that makes for a smoother shave.

 - It is less work and making a lather is instant unlike a soap where you have to create your own lather

 - It is also relatively cheap, so will not break the bank either

 - A tub of shaving cream in your bathroom for me anyway, shows a little sophistication and that you care a lot about your appearance

 How To Use Shaving Cream Like A Barber